erickrodea/Coursera-test1/README.md

 coursera test main
 theme: jekyll-theme-minimal
 title: Octocat's homepage
-description: Bookmark this to keep an eye on my project updates!
+description: Bookmark this to keep an eye on my project updates!j